ZEXINLIU/zexinliu.github.io/_posts/2025-11-15-contrastive-learning.md

 \label{eq:obj}
 J_{NCE}(\theta) = -E_{p_d}[\log p(D=1|i, v)] - mE_{p_n} (\log(1 - p(D=1|i, v))).
 \end{equation}
 Apparently minimize the objective helps binary classification, but how related to original classification formulated by non-parametric softmax?
-To show this rigorously, we need to prove the equivalence of gradient of NCE and softmax.
+To show this rigorously, we need to prove the equivalence of gradient of NCE and softmax:

-Then I want to talk about `MOCO` since the idea of Momentum Update and Queue dictionary for looking up are devised ingeniouly and enlighten many subsequent works.
+Then I want to talk about `MOCO` because the idea of Momentum Update and Queue dictionary for looking up are devised ingeniously and enlighten many subsequent works.
+We can think of contrastive loss methods as building dynamic dictionaries.
+The “keys” (tokens) in the dictionary are sampled from the data and are represented by an encoder network.
+Unsupervised learning trains encoders to perform dictionary look-up: an encoded “query” sample should be similar to its matching key and dissimilar to others.
+Learning is formulated as minimizing a contrastive loss.
+To achieve this, MOCO forms a queue of mini-batches that are encoded by the momentum encoder network.
+As a new mini-batch is selected, its encodings are enqueued, and the oldest encodings in the data structure are dequeued.
+This decouples the dictionary size, represented by the queue, from the batch size and enables a much larger dictionary to query from.

+Comparing to memory bank, the size of the queue does not vary with the size of dataset and the momentum update addresses the issue of inconsistent features generated from previous epochs stored in the bank.
+Besides, this dictionary look-up mechanism requires no large batch size as SimCLR does, which makes training with consumer-grade graphics cards available.

+Shuffle BN is worth a mention in MOCO because in original paper, it is devised to mitigate the situation that the model appears to “cheat” the pretext task and easily finds a low-loss solution.
+The authors believe that intra-batch communication among samples (caused by BN) leaks information and they address this issue by only doing shuffle BN for key encoder, not for query encode.
+This ensures the batch statistics used to compute a query and its positive key come from two different subsets.
+But the operation is not used any longer in subsequent work.
+The possible reason I guess is: